Cherkasy National University

-Cherkasy National University or officially The Bohdan Khmelnytsky National University of Cherkasy is located in Cherkasy (Central Ukraine).
+The Cherkasy National University (named after Bohdan Khmelnytsky, fully titled Bohdan Khmelnytsky National University of Cherkasy) is a state-sponsored university located in Cherkasy (Central Ukraine).
 It is one of the leading universities of Ukraine.
 More than 95 years old, it has more than 6,000 students that acquire 54 specialties (Philology, Pedagogical and Social Sciences, Arts, Economics, IT-technologies, Physics, Mathematics, and Natural Sciences).
-Currently, its structure consists of eight institutes and two faculties (academic departments).
+Currently, its structure consists of 8 institutes and two faculties (academic departments).
 The university was named after Ukrainian Hetman Bohdan Khmelnytsky who was born in Cherkasy region.

 History

 It was founded in 1921 as the Cherkasy Institute of People's Education.
 In 1933, the name was changed to Cherkasy State Teacher-Training Institute.
 Its structure include History, Language and Literature, Physics and Mathematics and Natural Sciences departments.
 In 1995, the Institute was reorganized into the Bohdan Khmelnitsky State University of Cherkasy, before being granted a national university status in 2003 (Decree of the President of Ukraine dated 21.08.2003, No. 871/2003).